 ‘Over the course of several sessions they will decide how prepared you are.
 It might take a few weeks, but our pass rate is very high because, unlike the standard driving test, we don’t allow candidates to go forward until we believe they have the ability to pass,’ he explains.

-Although manufacturers are working towards ever safer cars, mature drivers need to take responsibility when it comes to safe driving.
+Although manufacturers are working towards ever safer cars, mature drivers need to make sure that they take responsibility when it comes to safe driving.